 Steps:

-2. In a medium-sized saucepan, heat the vegetable oil over medium heat.
-Add the chopped onion and minced garlic, and sauté until they become translucent and fragrant.
+Sauté Aromatics: In a large saucepan or rice cooker, heat the vegetable oil over medium heat.
+Add the chopped onion and minced garlic, sautéing until the onion is translucent and fragrant.

-4. Add 1 ½ cups of water to the saucepan and bring to a boil.
-Once boiling, reduce the heat to low, cover the saucepan, and let the rice simmer for about 15-20 minutes, or until the rice is cooked and the water is absorbed.
+Cook the Rice: Add the soaked rice to the saucepan with the sautéed onion and garlic.
+Stir to combine.
+Pour in 1 ½ cups of water (or according to the rice cooker instructions).
+Bring to a boil, then reduce to low heat, cover, and let it simmer for about 15-20 minutes until the rice is tender and the water is absorbed.

 Variations:

-Q: Can I use other types of rice for this recipe?
+Q: Can I use a rice cooker for this recipe?

-A: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
-Reheat in the microwave or on the stovetop with a splash of water to refresh the rice.
+A: Store any leftover rice in an airtight container in the refrigerator for up to 3-4 days.
+Reheat in the microwave or on the stovetop with a little water to prevent it from drying out.

 Japanese Rice